TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Results

 \subsection{Ferromagnetic phase $(J_z<-1)$}

 In the ferromagnetic phase, it is energetically favorable for the spins of the Heisenberg chain to be aligned.
-As a result, we consider the following computational subspace spanned by states with spins that are fully aligned, or with a low degree of misalignment
+As a result, we consider the following computational subspace spanned by states with spins that are fully aligned, or with a low degree of misalignment near the boundaries, as we expect these excitations to incur the smallest energy penalties:

 In this phase, the ground state is degenerate with a sizable gap.
 The low-lying eigenspectrum above the degenerate ground state subspace is dense, as shown in the inset of Fig.~\ref{fig:Infids_mscan_Ferro}.
 As a consequence, including a small amount of these states does not significantly improve the fidelity of the Gibbs state, as seen in Fig.~\ref{fig:Infids_mscan_Ferro}.